Ron Fairly: St. Louis Cardinals

-Fairly was dealt from the Expos to the St. Louis Cardinals for a pair of minor leaguers, first baseman Ed Kurpiel and infielder Rudy Kinard, at the Winter Meetings on December 6, 1974.
+The Expos traded Fairly to the St. Louis Cardinals for a pair of minor leaguers, first baseman Ed Kurpiel and infielder Rudy Kinard, at the Winter Meetings on December 6, 1974.
 He spent the 1975 season as a utility player for the Cardinals where in 107 games, he hit .307 with 7 home runs and 37 RBI, as he saw his playing time split between first base and as an outfielder.

-He started the 1976 season with St. Louis, appearing in 73 games, hitting .264 with no home runs and 21 RBI.
-On September 14, his contract was purchased by the Oakland Athletics.
+He started 1976 with St. Louis, appearing in 73 games, hitting .264 with no home runs and 21 RBI.

 Oakland Athletics

-Fairly finished the 1976 season with the Oakland Athletics.
-In 15 games with Oakland, Fairly hit .239 with 3 home runs and 10 RBI, as the Athletics finished in second place in the American League West, ending their division title streak at five.
-On February 24, 1977, the A's traded Fairly to the expansion Toronto Blue Jays for Mike Weathers and cash.
+On September 14, 1976, the Oakland Athletics purchased Fairly's contract.
+He played 15 games to finish the season with Oakland, hitting hit .239 with 3 home runs and 10 RBI, as the Athletics finished in second place in the American League West, ending their division title streak at five.

 Toronto Blue Jays

-Fairly split the 1977 season between designated hitter, first base and the outfield, as he played in 132 games with Toronto, hitting .279 with a team leading 19 home runs and 64 RBI.
-He appeared in the 1977 Major League Baseball All-Star Game, as a pinch hitter, striking out against Tom Seaver.
+On February 24, 1977, Oakland traded Fairly to the expansion Toronto Blue Jays for Mike Weathers and cash.
+Fairly split the 1977 season between designated hitter, first base, and the outfield, as he played in 132 games with Toronto, hitting .279 with a team leading 19 home runs and 64 RBI.
+He appeared in the All-Star Game, as a pinch hitter, striking out against Tom Seaver.
 Fairly is the only player to have represented both Canadian MLB teams in the All-Star game, as well as the only player to play for both Canadian teams in their inaugural seasons.
-On December 8, the Blue Jays traded Fairly to the California Angels for Butch Alberts and Pat Kelly.

 California Angels

-Fairly finished his career with the California Angels in 1978, playing in 91 games, hitting .217 with 10 home runs and 40 RBI.
+On December 8, 1977, the Blue Jays traded Fairly to the California Angels for Butch Alberts and Pat Kelly.
+Fairly finished his career with the Angels in 1978, playing in 91 games, hitting .217 with 10 home runs and 40 RBI.
 He announced his retirement at the end of the season.